-Escape to Scotland for the day at the 2020 Central Florida Scottish Highland Games.
-Visitors can experience traditional Scottish Highlands athletics, dance, art, music, culture, food and history.
+Escape to Scotland for the day at the 2021 Central Florida Scottish Highland Games.
+Visitors can virtually experience traditional Scottish Highlands athletics, dance, art, music, culture, food and history.
 The event takes place 30 minutes away from downtown Orlando in Winter Springs.

 Admission: Prices vary

 Jan.
 7 - 31